usarscotus/legal-directory/frcmp/rule_62.md

 (i) videoconferencing is not reasonably available for any person who would participate by teleconference; and

-(ii) the defendant will have an adequate opportunity to consult confidentially with counsel before and during the proceeding if held by teleconference; and
+&nbsp;&nbsp;(ii) the defendant will have an adequate opportunity to consult confidentially with counsel before and during the proceeding if held by teleconference; and

 &nbsp;&nbsp;&nbsp;&nbsp;(C) the defendant consents.